 Turns out, I really liked the experience.
 The content wasn’t hard to follow, and the music/special effects made it aurally engaging.

 There’s a podcast out there for literally everything and everyone.
 There are even podcast search engines and directories to help you navigate them all.
 It’s a world I previously knew very little about.
-So naturally, I took to Google, and tried to find a few comedy podcasts to try out.
+So naturally, I took to Google to find a few comedy podcasts to try out.

 So, now I want to share five female podcasters with you who will seriously have you laughing during your morning commute:

 Josie Long (above) is a British stand-up comedian.
 Her podcast (and live show) Lost Treasures of the Black Heart brings acts from the “world of comedy, writing and music… to present short sets on unsung heroes or ‘lost treasures.'”
 The podcasts are recordings from the live shows she does, so you’ll have to pardon the noise from the audience.
 You can download her podcasts here.

 DoubleX Gabfest is a podcast series hosted by Slate magazine.
 Series regulars Noreen Malone, Hanna Rosin, and June Thomas tackle topics from Donald Trump’s sexism to Amy Schumer.
 They discuss topics candidly, and it feels like you’re right there listening to their round-table conversation over a cup of coffee.
 You can find all their podcasts on Soundcloud here.